joakimk/testbot_cloud/README.markdown

 * Get a beta account at [http://beta.brightbox.com/beta](http://beta.brightbox.com/beta).
 * Follow [http://docs.brightbox.com/guides/getting_started](http://docs.brightbox.com/guides/getting_started) to setup a SSH key.
-* Don't spin up more than 1 instance at a time.
-Seems they might have some issues with concurrent creation requests.
-Looking into it.
 * Todo...

 Creating a cluster